How To Play Word Chain

 - Duplicate words are blocked.

-- Family-friendly mode filters common profanity.
+- Family-friendly mode blocks a list of common profanity.

 How scoring really works